-Now we must ask, “Is Paul making a statement that it is not good for a man to hold hands, hug or give an “occasional peck on the cheek” to a woman?”
-The answer is “no” since verses 2 through 5 are about the need for a man and his wife to have regular sexual relations in order to avoid sexual sin.
+Now we must ask, “Is Paul making a statement that it is not good for a man to hold hands, hug or give an “occasional kiss on the cheek” to a woman?”
+The answer is “no” since verses 2 through 5 are about the need for a husband and his wife to have regular sexual relations in order to avoid sexual sin.
+That is, it is okay for spouses to sexual stimulate each other and have sexual intercourse, but it is not okay if a man and a woman are not married.
 It appears Paul is responding to a statement from the Corinthians that said, “It was good for man not to touch a woman.”
 Paul is disagreeing with that statement.

 In fact, Paul goes on to warn husbands and wives to not deprive one another of sexual relations.
+Therefore, once a male and female are married it is okay to stimulate one’s spouse sexually until sexual intercourse occurs.
 Notice the Holy Spirit’s statement,

 |Wife’s Responsibility||Husband’s Responsibility|